Lloydex/getting-and-cleaning-data-Assignment/CodeBook.md

 1. Download data from the link below and unzip it into working directory of R Studio.
 2. Execute the R script.

+###Details of R script execution
+1. Reading data
+  a.reading the train data
+  b.reading test data
+  c.reading features of the data d.reading activity labels
+2. Merging the training and the test sets to create one data set.
+3. Extracting the measurements on the mean and standard deviation for each measurement.
+4. Useing descriptive activity names to name the activities in the data set
+5. Appropriately labeling the data set with descriptive variable names.
+6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##the source of data
 The source data are from the Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones